Chair | Partner, EY

 Board Member | Director, Heritage Management Services

 Jane has extensive marketing experience, having worked as a marketing manager for tourism attractions, hotels, local bodies and regional tourism organisations.
 She has spent considerable time within New Zealand and internationally, representing Christchurch and Canterbury as destinations.
+Jane is the co-owner of Leighs Construction Ltd.

 Board Member | Artist